 The standard errors of the statistics appear in parentheses.
-It can be said with about 95 percent confidence that, for each population of interest, the value for the entire population is within $\pm 2$ standard errors of the estimate for the sample.
+It can be said with about 95 percent confidence that, for each population of interest, the value for the entire population is within $\pm$ 2 standard errors of the estimate for the sample.
 In comparing two estimates, one must use the standard error of the difference (see Appendix A for details).
-If the notation > (<) appears, it signifies that the value for public school students was significantly higher (lower) than the value for 1992 at about the 95 percent confidence level.

-SOURCE: National Center for Education Statistics, National Assessment of Educational Progress (NAEP), 1992 and 1996 Mathematics Assessments.
+SOURCE: National Center for Education Statistics, National Assessment of Educational Progress (NAEP), 1996 Mathematics Assessment.